War on New Guinea, Part 2

-The Militia's 39th Battalion formed in Melbourne in October 1941 from young local conscripts and a draft of men from the Militia's 2nd Cavalry Division.
-They shipped out for New Guinea in December with only minimal training, but their superiors had worked hard to improve the unit's readiness.
+The Militia’s 39th Battalion formed in Melbourne in October 1941 from young local conscripts and a draft of men from the Militia’s 2nd Cavalry Division.
+They shipped out for New Guinea in December with only minimal training, but their superiors had worked hard to improve the unit’s readiness.
 Maj.
 Gen. S.H.W.C.
-Porter, commander of its parent 30th Militia Brigade, had seen considerable action in North Africa and Syria as a battalion commander and had replaced most of the 39th's officers with veterans of those campaigns.
-The battalion had also received several drafts of men originally enlisted by the Australian Imperial Force, who greatly resented serving in a "koala" unit but gave it higher-quality manpower than might have been expected from a battalion of 18-year-old draftees.
+Porter, commander of its parent 30th Militia Brigade, had seen considerable action in North Africa and Syria as a battalion commander and had replaced most of the 39th’s officers with veterans of those campaigns.
+The battalion had also received several drafts of men originally enlisted by the Australian Imperial Force, who greatly resented serving in a “koala” unit but this augmentation gave it higher-quality manpower than might have been expected from a battalion of 18-year-old draftees.

 The Papuans were all volunteers, many with previous service in the Royal Constanbulary.
 But they had received cast-off weapons and uniforms; the battalion never reached its authorized strength of 550 Papuan enlisted men and 77 Australian officers and had only three under-strength rifle companies and no heavy weapons.
 The Papuans were comfortable in the terrain and fought hard against the Japanese, but Australian racial attitudes would soon lead to their re-assignment as unarmed carriers.